Kocoji/tel-buh-bye/README.md

 # Commands
 Currently, this code has 2 commands:
 - `getlist`
-  - to get the list of group chats & channels that you have joined, then save to the `grouplist.txt` file
+  - to get the list of group chats & channels that you have joined, then save to the `whitelist.txt` file
   - Edit the file and keep the room you want to stay in.
-  - the `bye` command read the name of group chat that saved in `grouplist.txt` as the whitelist, so edit and save the name of group/channel you want to keep in this file only.
+  - the `bye` command read the name of group chat that saved in `whitelist.txt` as the whitelist, so edit and save the name of group/channel you want to keep in this file only.
 - `bye`:
   - if you run this one command without run/edit the `getlist` whitelist file.
 You will leave all groups/channels
   - use `--force` to run in the unattend mode.